A prominent labor union went public with its plea for Metro and D.C. officials to demand better bus service in the region.

 “This relationship has started to sour and sour and sour ever since then,” he said. “[Metro officials] are giving us such pushback.”

-Meanwhile, the agency announced details of the 16th and final phase of its SafeTrack maintenance project, which will shut down portions of the Red Line in Montgomery County.
+Shortly after the union press conference, the agency announced details of the 16th and final phase of its SafeTrack maintenance project, which will shut down portions of the Red Line in Montgomery County.

 Work on a five-mile segment of the Red Line between Shady Grove and Twinbrook will start June 17.
 The Shady Grove and Rockville stations will be closed and free shuttle buses between those locations will be provided.